The Provost’s Teaching for Equity & Inclusion Faculty Course

 Course Mission

 This faculty course is designed to raise awareness of potential inequities both faculty and students face when engaged in the process of teaching and learning.
 Through dialogue and self-reflection, participants will interrogate traditional approaches to teaching and learning in effort to reshape their own teaching practices.
-This course aims to help faculty identify and develop one to two instructional changes to address a specific student learning need in their course context and/or curriculum.
-A wide range of teaching frameworks, stories, and perspectives will be presented by guest speakers, short readings, and explorations of student learning data from UC Berkeley contexts.
-Participants will have the opportunity to practice inclusive and equitable teaching techniques with a group of their peers using collaborative learning strategies like peer review of instructional materials, low-stakes teaching demonstrations, and arts-based learning exercises.
+This course aims to help faculty reflect upon and identify possible changes to address specific student learning needs in their course context and/or curriculum.
+A wide range of teaching frameworks, stories, and perspectives will be presented via guest speakers, short readings, and explorations of student learning data from UC Berkeley contexts.
+Participants will have the opportunity to practice inclusive and equitable teaching techniques with a group of their peers using collaborative learning strategies like peer review of instructional materials, interactive learning techniques, and arts-based exercises.

 Recognition